 Another key element: to assess the degree of autonomy of the young person.
 “This is essential for us!
 This is the starting point for the construction of the accompaniment provided for the youth.
 On the practical side, the youth arrives here, signs his or her lease and will be responsible for his or her lodging, then, there is an internal regulation and an inventory is made. “

 “The priority for us is to educate these young people.
-Therefore, in parallel with the assessment of the youth’s autonomy, he or she also passes literacy, reading, and writing tests in order to evaluate the level of language and, more importantly, to better orient them. “
+Therefore, paralleling the assessment of the youth’s autonomy, he or she also passes literacy, reading, and writing tests in order to evaluate the level of language and, more importantly, to better orient them. “

 Once a week, every Wednesday afternoon, the youths participate in various workshops organized by Caritas.
 “There, the youths discuss budget management, health education, citizenship, they cook together and learn to eat healthy…”